 - Letters of Recommendation (PDF Format ONLY)

-Each nominator must provide between 3 (minimum) and 5 (maximum) letters of recommendation on behalf of the nominee.
+Each nominator must provide between two (minimum) and five (maximum) letters of recommendation on behalf of the nominee.
 The letter writers should be a people of stature in the nominee’s field that can adequately speak to the impact of your nominee’s research.
-TWO of the requested letters should be from individuals affiliated with the University of Utah, ONE of the requested letters should be from an individual that is external to the University (past collaborators, mentors/colleagues from other universities, etc.) The optional letters of support (up to 5 total) may come from either internal or external sources.
+ONE of the requested letters must be from individuals affiliated with the University of Utah, ONE of the requested letters must be from an individual that is external to the University (past collaborators, mentors/colleagues from other universities, etc.) The optional letters of support (up to 5 total) may come from either internal or external sources.

 Review Process and Evaluation Criteria

 DRA nominations are reviewed by a campus-wide committee of the nominee's peers, past DRA awardees, and University senior leadership.
-Award recommendations are first presented to the VPR.
+Award recommendations are first presented to the VPR (Vice President for Research).
 After receiving VPR approval, award recommendations are presented to the University President.
 The President provides final approval for all DRA award recommendations.